-At the begin Ego is running down through the woods with Meredith, in a split second long shot she is wearing Ugg Boots however, in the later shots of her feet she is wearing a pair of heels.
+At the beginning, Ego is running down through the woods with Meredith, in a split second long shot she is wearing Ugg Boots, however, in the later shots of her feet, she is wearing a pair of heels.

 When Peter Quill is talking to Gamora on Ego, Gamora tosses a radio on the chair.
-A moment later it is gone, but then appears at the end of the scene when she picks it back up.
+A moment later the radio's position on the chair shifts further to the left, then back again.

 Stan Lee's cameo character, an informant for the Watchers explains that in his experiences on Earth, he was a Federal Express employee.
-This is a direct reference to a past MCU film, Captain America: Civil War which was released in 2016.
-The MCU timeline also places the events of the film as 2016 as well.
-However, Guardians of the Galaxy Vol. 2 takes place in 2014, just two months after the first film.
+This is a direct reference to a past MCU film, Captain America: Civil War.
+The MCU timeline also places the events of the film in 2016.
+However, Guardians of the Galaxy Vol. 2 takes place in 2014, just two months after Guardians of the Galaxy.
 So the Watcher Informant would have no way of telling them of a job he had on Earth if it never happened in the chronological timeline.

 However, this error can be argued by saying that he could be referencing to a past event, and not his direct cameo in Civil War.
 This can only be solved by relying on the possibility that if the Stan Lee cameos in all MCU films are the same person, it would have to be that the Informant would have to continuously switch jobs (he is seen as, for example, a Smithsonian Security Guard in Captain America: The Winter Soldier and a Bartender in Ant-Man) throughout the MCU timeline.

-Peter Quill has a shiny metallic plate-like object behind his right ear, including when he is in casual attire.
+Peter Quill typically wears his collapsed helmet, a shiny metallic plate-like object, behind his right ear at all times, including when he is in casual attire.
 However, when he is dancing with Gamora on Ego's Planet, he is markedly without it.
 In all other scenes on the planet, before and after, he is wearing it.

 When Ego is showing Quill how to create the ball of energy, he places Quill's hands with palms facing each other.
 The camera angle changes and Quill's hands are facing up.